tsuru/tsuru/docs/overview.rst

 Tsuru allows you to easily add support for new services and new platforms.
-For application platforms, it uses `Juju Charms <http://jujucharms.com/>`_, for services, it has a `API <docs.tsuru.io/en/latest/services/api.html>`_ that it uses to comunicate with them.
+For application platforms, it uses `Juju Charms <http://jujucharms.com/>`_, for services, it has an :doc:`API </services/api>` that it uses to comunicate with them.

 Collaboration
 -------------